Vegetarian Collard Greens

 Collard greens can be very tough and bitter.
 I discovered the process of cooking them for 30 minutes, letting them cool covered for 20 minutes and then simmering them again for 30 minutes before serving.
 This way you can make them ahead.
 I made this discovery when pre-cooking them for a live TV show and when they were re-heated and cooked they were more delicious than any other time I had prepared them.
 Sometimes accidental discoveries are the best discoveries.
 Enjoy!

-1 Tbsp.
+- 1 Tbsp.
 Olive oil

-1 Tbsp.
+- 1 Tbsp.
 Butter

-2 large shallots, chopped
+- 2 large shallots chopped

-3 scallions, chopped, white and green parts
+- 3 scallions chopped, white and green parts

-1 tsp. red pepper flakes
+- 1 tsp. red pepper flakes

-1 clove garlic
+- 1 clove garlic

-1.5 Lbs. collard greens, chopped
+- 1.5 Lbs. collard greens chopped or chiffonade

-1 ½ C. vegetable stock
+- 1 ½ c. vegetable stock

-9 cherry tomatoes halved
+- 9 cherry tomatoes halved

-Kosher salt and freshly
+- Kosher salt and freshly ground pepper to taste

-In a large skillet with a top, add the oil and butter and heat over medium heat.
+- In a large skillet with a top, add the oil and butter and heat over medium heat.